OXIDprojects/vagrant-oxideshop/README.md

 Go to the repository folder (the one where your Vagrantfile is located) and launch the box

-    $ cd [your vagrant dir]
+    $ cd ./vagrant-oxideshop
     $ vagrant up

-That's it your OXID eShop is ready under http://oxideshop/ !
+Wait for VM to boot and that's it - your OXID eShop is ready under `http://oxideshop/` !

 What's inside: